Marjorie Rendell

-Marjorie "Midge" Rendell (née Osterlund; born February 13, 1947) is an American attorney and jurist serving as a Senior United States circuit judge of the United States Court of Appeals for the Third Circuit and a former First Lady of Pennsylvania.
+Marjorie May "Midge" Rendell (née Osterlund; born December 20, 1947) is an American attorney and jurist serving as a Senior United States circuit judge of the United States Court of Appeals for the Third Circuit and a former First Lady of Pennsylvania.
 In 2003, she was named to the PoliticsPA list of "Pennsylvania's Most Politically Powerful Women".

 Early life and education

 Rendell was born in Wilmington, Delaware.
 Her father was employed as a DuPont executive and she attended Ursuline Academy.
 She received a Bachelor of Arts degree, cum laude, from the University of Pennsylvania in 1969 and a Juris Doctor from Villanova University School of Law in 1973.

 Career

 Private practice

 After graduating from law school, she practiced as an attorney for 20 years as a partner at the Philadelphia firm of Duane, Morris & Heckscher, where she focused her practice on bankruptcy and commercial litigation.
 She also served as a mediator for the United States District Court.

 While in private practice, Rendell experienced sexism originating from both her clients and cohorts.
 At times, she was called "honey" by her male colleagues and would hide or downplay the existence of her then young son.